aneeshdurg/pyllvmpass/README.md

     ...
 ```

 Currently only ModulePasses are supported.
+See the [test](test/) directory for examples that
+transform the IR.

 ## Why does this exist?